gitter-badger/luda/site/html/_patterns/dropdown.md

 #### Align Right
-Add the class `.dropdown-align-right` to an absolute dropdown.
+Add the class `.dropdown-align-right` to an absolute dropdown to position its menu aligned to the right edge of its trigger.

 {% capture align_right %}
 <div class="dropdown-absolute dropdown-align-right">